thycotic/privman-docs/install/upgrades/offline-upgrades-combined.md

 [priority]: # (711)
 # Offline Upgrades - Combined

 Follow these steps to perform an offline upgrade for Privilege Manager and Secret Server.
-This article is ONLY applicable when upgrading from products that are versions 10.2 and higher.
+This topic is ONLY applicable when upgrading from products that are versions 10.2 and higher.

+>**Note**: Offline upgrades on __multiple__ servers will need to be done manually.

 1. Download the zip files for your offline upgrade [here](http://updates.thycotic.net/secretserver/getlatestversion.aspx?alwayslatest=true).
 Copy/paste this zip file on your Privilege Manager Web server
 1. Make a backup of the Secret Server and TMS web folders (Default path is `C:\inetpub\wwwroot> SecretServer + TMS` folders, copy/paste these into a backup folder)